Putting the “Us” in Music

 Representation in music matters.

-My research seeks to address equity in the twenty-first century double bass solo repertoire through an intersectional approach to living women composers that takes into account race, gender, class, age, nationality, etc. To accomplish this, I commissioned a selection of works by women composers representing diverse set of demographics and backgrounds, which will result in a premiere performance in 2021.
+My research seeks to address equity in the twenty-first century double bass solo repertoire through an intersectional approach to living women composers that takes into account race, gender, class, age, nationality, etc. To accomplish this, I commissioned a selection of works by women composers representing diverse set of demographics and backgrounds.
 There are still other avenues of diversity, equity, and inclusion that need to be addressed in double bass repertoire, academia, and many more voices (both composers and performers) that need to be heard.

 More information coming soon.
 See you at the ASTA Conference!

 givingusa.org – annual reports on charitable giving across non-profit sectors

 Tom Ahern’s How to Write Fundraising Material That Raise More Money: The Art, the Science, the Secrets (Medfield, Massachusetts: Emerson & Church Publishers, 2018)

 Penelope Burk in Donor-Centered Fundraising Donor-Centered Fundraising: How to Hold on to Your Donors and Raise Much More Money (Chicago: Cygnus Applied Research, Inc., 2013), 104-07.

 Commissioning Music: A Basic Guide (2009) [4 pages] produced by Meet the Composer, Inc. (now New Music USA) to determine a standard commission fee.
 This guide was recommended to me by several composers as I brainstormed this project.

 Commissioning Music: A Basic Guide (2009) [10 pages] produced by Meet the Composer, Inc. (now New Music USA)